-- Pour 1 tbsp vegetable into a pot and cover the bottom with grape leaves.
+- Pour 1 tablespoon vegetable into a pot and cover the bottom with grape leaves.

 - Place the stuffed grape leaves tightly next to each other, overlapping side down.
 Repeat this step until the bottom of the pot is covered.